 - Leasing allows for more flexibility in being able to pick and choose an area you want to start or relocate your practice.
 You do give up a lot of the freedom of owning real estate, but leasing allows you to move to a property you might not be able to afford in a high-trafficked location.
 This allows you, the medical professional, to gain retail or office visibility you might not be able to afford otherwise.
 Leasing also gives you the flexibility to be able to move the location of your practice if the rental rate becomes too expensive or the location deteriorates over time.

 - One of the biggest perks to leasing is you’re not responsible for managing the property.
 Landlords will either manage the property themselves or hire out the services to a third party.
-These services include, landscaping, snow removal, janitorial, constant maintenance of the building including HVAC, plumbing, roof, elevator, windows cleaning, parking lot repair.
-If something goes wrong within your space it is the management companies’ job to fix the problem.
-This relieves you of the responsibility of repairing ceiling tiles, water leaks, or replacing light bulbs.
+These services include, landscaping, snow removal, janitorial, constant maintenance of the building including HVAC, plumbing, roof, elevator, windows cleaning and parking lot repair.
+If something goes wrong within your space, it is the management companies’ job to fix the problem.
+This relieves you of the responsibility of repairing ceiling tiles, fixing water leaks or replacing lightbulbs.

-- Another thing to remember is that cash is king in the beginning stages of owning a practice.
-Not only is it significantly less expensive to lease a space than it is to purchase, it also dramatically decreases your overall business risk.
-By freeing up this working capital, you can invest in additional marketing, equipment, and ultimately a prime location for your practice.
+- Another thing to remember is cash is king in the beginning stages of owning a practice.
+Not only is it significantly less expensive to lease a space than it is to purchase, but it also dramatically decreases your overall business risk.
+By freeing up this working capital, you can invest in additional marketing, equipment and, ultimately, a prime location for your practice.
 Compared to buying the real estate, the amount of upfront costs are one-sixth when leasing.